Chocolatte/Chocolatte.github.io/aboutme.md

 - I rock a great beard
 - I'm extremely loyal to my family
+- Retro emulator eficionato
+- Shiny Pokémon hunting
+- TCG collector
+- Boardgame geek

 What else do you need?

-### My story
+# My story

 ## 🎬 The Accidental Metadata Maestro: A Journey Through Streaming, Search, and Surviving Product Meetings

 It all started with a simple realization: people love watching TV 📺, but they hate searching for what to watch.
 That’s where I come in.
 I’ve spent years making sure people don’t have to scroll endlessly through streaming platforms, questioning their life choices.

-My career began in the depths of customer support 🎧, where I quickly learned two things:
+My career began in the depths of database management, IT and customer support 🎧, where I quickly learned two things:
-1️⃣ People are really passionate about their TV guides.
+1️⃣ People are really passionate about their TV guides and VoD catalogues.
 2️⃣ The ability to stay calm while explaining “Have you tried turning it off and on again?” is an underrated skill.

 From there, I took a deep dive into metadata 🔍—yes, that magical behind-the-scenes ingredient that makes search engines and recommendations work (or not work, depending on how much coffee they’ve had ☕).